 By using too much pressure on the boards, we caused the wood grain to become raised on the entire deck.
 After letting the deck dry for a couple days the grain was still severely raised.
-It uncomfortable to walk on and did not look good.
+It was uncomfortable to walk on and did not look good.

 So all that fun with pressure washer turned into 2 full days of sanding the deck.
 Oops!

 If you trying to repaint a deck with peeling paint, there are a few extra steps involved.